Jobs at Sharp

 In order to apply, you must have a doctor of pharmacy (PharmD) degree from an ACPE-accredited pharmacy school, and must have completed a PGY1 pharmacy residency.

-Deadline for applications was Jan.
-6, 2017.
-If applicable, you should be ready to sit for the board exams on or before Aug.
-31, 2017.
+Deadline for applications is Jan.
+5, 2018.
+If applicable, you should be ready to sit for the board exams on or before July 31, 2018.

 Via PhORCAS, please submit: letter of intent, pharmacy school transcript, curriculum vitae and three letters of recommendation.